Rombusevil/stagediff/README.md

 ### Requirements:
 * Python2.7
 * "git d" aliased to difftool.
+* Linux (don't know/care if this works on windows).

 ### difftool
 I like to use vimdiff as my difftool.